omegadefender/px-Crush-Playground/README.md

-# H1 PXcrush Playground
+# PXcrush Playground

-This is a demo site where you can take an image url and see what happens when you manipulate it with PXcrush.
+This is a demo site where you can manipulate images with sliders and buttons, in order to get the query string.

 ## Query String Notes

-All query strings can use pxc_ at the start
+See px_job.py in Pixel.
+That file has the code related to query string construction.

-See param type in Pixel
+The beginning of the query string starts with ?
-px_job.py
+All query strings must use pxc_ at the start eg. pxc_width=200 use & to bind multiple queries together

-line 47 for query string params line 227 for size param settings
+Line 47 for query string params

-size
+Size
-either size=int,int or size=s:float
+Line 227 for size param settings either size=int,int or size=s:float

-format
+Format
 line 278
 changes format of image